Frequently Asked QuestionsIf you do not find the answer to your question here, please call us at 760-342-1233.

 In Riverside county:

-After your arrest and conviction the Court will send you to the Riverside County Drinking Driver Program.
+After your arrest and conviction the Court will send you to the Riverside County Impaired Driver Program.

 In other counties: the Court may send you directly to a DUI program.

-You must enroll with the County Drinking Driver Program (DDP) by the date the Judge gives you so that the DDP can tell the Judge that you are enrolled.
+You must enroll with the County Impaired Driver Program (IDP) by the date the Judge gives you so that the IDP can tell the Judge that you are enrolled.

-The DDP has to tell the judge if you do or do not get enrolled by the deadline date.
+The IDP has to tell the judge if you do or do not get enrolled by the deadline date.
 Failure to comply may result in a warrant being issued.

-The DDP will refer you to a State Certified DUI Program based on where you live and want to attend classes.
+The IDP will refer you to a State Certified DUI Program based on where you live and want to attend classes.

-The DUI program will tell the DDP and DMV you are enrolled.
+The DUI program will tell the IDP and DMV you are enrolled.
 DMV may then let you have your driving privilege back.

 You complete the DUI program and a certificate of completion for the Court and DMV will be submitted.